Skip to the content.

 View or Constant Functions

-Functions can be declared view or constant in which case they promise not to modify the state, but can read from them.
+Functions can be declared view in which case they promise not to modify the state, but can read from it.
+Older examples may use constant, but view is the current syntax.

 }